 - Clean and thoroughly disinfect old container pot planters before reusing them.

-- Avoid reusing old potting soil instead make a point to get a fresh mix for each plant.
+- Avoid reusing old potting soil; instead, get a fresh mix for each plant.

 - Don’t let irrigation water flow to other container plants as much as possible.